Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The Sixth Extinction by Elizabeth Kolbert
+1. Spillover by David Quammen
 2. Halo Oblivion by Troy Denning

-### Current Book Completed Count as of 8-17-21
+### Current Book Completed Count as of 9-6-21

-Non-fiction - 7\
+Non-fiction - 8\
 Fiction - 13